UntitledsTakenNOOOO/dehacked-attack/README.md

 PSX DOOM:
 * Nightmare Spectre: A faster moving and much tougher variant of the spectre.
 Has 300 HP and spawns with spectres, naturally.
 	* Note: This is not a DEHACKED original, but I felt like giving tribute to a rather different version of Doom and its one original monster.

+DOOM 64 FOR DOOM 2 (Mechadon et al, 2018):
+* Nightmare Imp: A spectral (or subtractively rendered, check the options menu for the settings) imp with a cacodemon's fireball attack.
+* Nightmare Cacodemon: A spectral (or subtractively rendered) cacodemon with a triple fireball.

 STRUGGLE: ANTARESIAN LEGACY (antares, 2018):
 * Antaresia: A serpent-like creature that has a strange firing pattern.
 Spawns with Hell Knights.